 - The third level of the hierarchy corresponds to counties (and the separate islands comprising the Channel Islands),

-- the fourth level corresponds to towns and parishes within the third level areas (counties and islands).
+- The fourth level corresponds to towns and parishes within the third level areas (counties and islands).

 Genealogy and boundaries